HoustonRuby/rails_girls/06_appendix/how_does_the_internet_work.md

 Once the browser has looked up the IP address for the website, it attempts to connect to that server over TCP.
 The server is "listening" for a connection, and will "accept" it if it is able.
 This connection will make sure that the web browser sees all the data requested arrive in order, and will do what it can to optimally use the network between the server and the client.

-You might be wondering how a server can tell the differences between all of the clients talking to it, how it can keep from mixing up the data being sent to different clients.
+You might be wondering how a server can tell the differences between all of the clients it's talking to, how it can keep from mixing up the data being sent to different clients.
 In addition to just keeping track of what the source IP address of the client is, it also tracks the *port* a client connected on and connected from.

 A *port* in TCP is a sort of subaddress for a given IP address; if an IP address is like a street address, a port is like a room number within that builing.